 Our goal at the Writers' Studio is to give rise to better writers, not just to better writing.
 We don't simply proofread your paper; we teach you how to become a more organized, resourceful, exacting, and accomplished writer.
-In a half-hour session, a tutor will talk with you about any stage of your writing process, about any aspect of your project, regarding any subject.
+In a face-to-face or an online session, a writing consultant will talk with you about any stage of your writing process, about any aspect of your project, regarding any subject.
 Here's what we can do for you: